element-hq/oidc-playground/README.md

 Clients/Applications to try
 ==

-TYou can use one of these to register and login on one or more of the OIDC enabled homeservers:
+You can use one of these to register and login on one or more of the OIDC enabled homeservers:

 <a name="clients-table"></a>
 | Client | Implementation type | Supports QR login via Device Flow?* | Configured with static client ID for `synapse-okta` and `synapse-keycloak`? |